astuder/lightroom-map-fix/README.md

 The Map module in your installation of Lightroom now works again.

 If you didn't enable Geo Coding API, you will briefly see error messages.
-However, the basic map and geo tagging functionality will still work.
+However, the basic map and geo tagging functionality will still work.(Note: Some users report that the map module didn't work for them unless the Geo Coding API is activated)

 ## Technical Background